retirement-home/senior/README.md

 ```

 ### senior-agent
-If you have set a passphrase to protect your identity, then running
+If you have set a passphrase to protect your identity file, then running
 `age -d -i .identity.age example.com.age`
-requires you to enter the passphrase each time.
+would require you to enter the passphrase each time.
 Because this is very cumbersome, senior provides an agent.

 Upon receiving your passphrase once,